The Ladies' Journal: History

 The Chinese publishing industry expanded greatly over the 1890s and 1900s, spurred on by the introduction of Western printing technology and the creation of joint-stock companies.
 As the Chinese state ended its reliance on scholar-officials following the 1898 Hundred Days' Reform and the 1911 Republican Revolution, many intellectuals turned to the publishing industry.
 Tabloids and magazines (often carrying serialized short stories) were the most lucrative fields.
-Although many different women's periodicals were founded in China during this period (around 44 between 1898 and 1911), none lasted for more than a few years, most ceasing publication within the year.
+Although many different women's periodicals were founded in China during this period (around 44 between 1898 and 1911), none lasted for more than a few years, most ceasing publication within a year.
 The self-financed nature of these early publications led to their editors accumulating debt and needing to cancel their magazines.
 They were informally distributed through peddlers or small bookstores, often resulting in difficulties in collecting the proceeds.
 Many saw circulations of only hundreds or a few thousand copies.
 Early journals tended to focus on feminist issues, advocating for gender equality, women's education, and the abolition of foot binding.
 In the early 1910s, around thirty new women's periodicals were founded.
 Press restrictions by Yuan Shikai's regime slowed the rate of new establishments from 1912 to 1916, but two hundred more women's periodicals emerged over the following two decades.